browserengineering/book/book/intro.md

 The web in history
 ==================

-It might seem natural to use a web browser to browse the Web over the Internet, and many people experienced the Internet of the 1990s onward like this.
-That can make the Web seem already-built, simple and obvious, with nothing left but to browse it.
-But the Web is neither simple nor obvious.
+It might seem natural to use a web browser to browse the web over the internet, and many people experienced the internet of the 1990s onward like this.
+That can make the web seem already-built, simple and obvious, with nothing left but to browse it.
+But the web is neither simple nor obvious.
 It is the result of experiments and research reaching back to nearly the beginning of computing.
 And the web _also_ needed rich computer displays, powerful UI-building libraries, fast networks, and sufficient CPU power and information storage capacity.
 As so often happens with technology, the web has many similar predecessors, but only took its modern form once all the pieces came together.

-In the early days, the Internet was a world wide network of computers, largely at universities, labs, and major corporations, linked by physical cables and communicating over application-specific protocols.
+In the early days, the internet was a world wide network of computers, largely at universities, labs, and major corporations, linked by physical cables and communicating over application-specific protocols.
 The early web built on this foundation.
 Web pages were files in a specific format stored on specific